 Current production release: Interactions Standard 2.0

 A summary of the changes and enhancements included in this release can be found in the press release announcing the finalization of this version.
-In-depth information about these changes can be found in the RIXML Interactions 2.0 Data Dictionary, below.
+In-depth information about these changes can be found in the RIXML Interactions 2.0 Data Dictionary.

-Note that version 2.0 DOES break backward-compatibility with version 1.0.
-That is, a RIXML instance document that validates against version 1.0 will not also validate against version 2.0.
-The RIXML Interactions Working Group did not take this decision lightly, but we feel that the benefits outweigh the risks, and that making these changes as early as possible will enable that the standard to more fully meet the needs of the industry.
+Note that version 2.0 does break backward-compatibility with version 1.0.
+That is, a RIXML Interactions instance record that validates against version 1.0 will not also validate against version 2.0.
+The RIXML Interactions Working Group did not take this decision lightly, but we feel that the benefits outweigh the downsides, and felt that making these changes as early as possible will enable that the standard to more fully meet the needs of the industry.

 Interactions Data Dictionary

-The purpose of the Interactions Data Dictionary is to assist readers in their understanding of the RIXML Interactions Specification.
-It outlines the approach we took in creating the RIXML Interactions Standard and also explains some fundamental concepts such as XML, object modeling, schemas, etc. Diagrams of the RIXML Interactions object model are included, as are definitions for the elements and attributes.
+The RIXML Interactions Data Dictionary provides the tags used in the standard, with definitions and usage guidance.
+It outlines the approach we took in creating the RIXML Interactions Standard and explains some fundamental concepts such as XML, object modeling, schemas, etc. Diagrams of the RIXML Interactions object model provide a visual representation of the tags and tag relationships.

 The RIXML Interactions Schema is the set of actual XSD files that represent the relationships and components as defined by the object model.
-These files can also be used to validate instance documents to ensure they are RIXML-compliant.
+These files can also be used to validate interaction records to ensure they are RIXML-compliant.

 The following schema files contain the tags used in the RIXML Interactions Standard: